MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-s183319, s194345, s185231, s184399, s194333

 Student s184399 created github repository with the cookiecutter structure.
 Furthermore the student was in charge of testing the models using unittesting and other previously mentioned tests.
 Furthermore he also contributed to building the docker images in the cloud and deploying the model.

 Student s185231 was in charge of building the docker images in the cloud.
 Furthermore the student helped downloading the data and creating the scripts for training and testing the model.

-Student s183319 contributed to

-Student...
+Student s183319 heavily contributed to the report and was in charge of managing the dependencies and set up of version control as well as a lot of debugging.

-s194333 was responsible for creating the scripts for training and prediction as well as afterwards training the model.
+Student 194333 was responsible for creating the scripts for training and prediction as well as afterwards training the model.
+Furthermore the student analysed the results and performed a sweep in W&B.

- was in charge of building the docker images in cloud s194333 and s194345 was in charge of training the models
+Student s194245 was in charge of handeling the data -all the way from downloading to utilizing.
+Furthermore the student was in charge of utilizing google cloud for training.